Javascript Language

 function f3 (arg1, arg2, ...) { statements }

-5. Arguments passed in the same way Java does, by value for simple things and by reference value for objects.
+5. Arguments are passed in the same way Java does, by value for simple things and by reference value for objects.

 6. Functions may be called with fewer arguments than parameters, and the extra parameters have the value undefined.